 - Don’t sign the vacating report, if you do not totally or partially agree with its content.

 - Use the checklist from the move-in report.
 The landlord will most likely use the same checklist from the move-in inspection in the move-out inspection.
 By reviewing the report, you can repair any deficiencies on your own, and save money at the move-out.

 - Ask the landlord for the checklist if you do not have it.
 The landlord is, like you, interested in the apartment being in the best condition

 - Take pictures.
 Both at the move-in inspection (to document the conditions you moved in to), if you have renovated the apartment and the move-out inspection.
 They will have great value in case of a dispute.

-- Bring an acquaint to the final inspection.
+- Bring an acquaintance to the final inspection.
 We recommend that you bring a relative or a friend to the final inspection.
-It is unfortunate to be left with the feeling of not having spoken up and only letting the landlord do the talking.
+It is not ok to be left with the feeling of not being able to speak up and only let the landlord do the talking.